whage/thesis/thesis.md

 Explicit type declarations are "living documentation".
 Type annotations provide information about the code and since they are verified by the typechecker they cannot drift.

-#### Tools and analysis

-...

-#### Correctness

-...

-#### Performance

-...

-[@debating-type-systems]

-> After all, compiler-imposed constraints on data types encouraged rigorous coding and precise thinking.
-> [@oracle-generics]
+> Static type systems build ideas that help explain a system and what it does. [...]
+> They capture information about the inputs and outputs of various functions and modules. [...]
+> It's documentation that doesn't need to be maintained or even written. [@debating-type-systems]

-## Dynamic type checking **TODO: rename to "Dynamic languages"?**
+## Dynamic languages

 **TODO: look up some articles/papers on Clojure's type system and dynamic model**

+Dynamic (or dynamically typed) languages don't require the programmer to fix the types of the constructs in their programs.
+For example, dynamic languages let us define functions that can accept multiple types.
+The exact type of the arguments will only be known when the program is running and if the types don't match the operations performed on them, they only report that at run-time.
-Language for which the runtime performs type safety checks while a program is running are called dynamic or dynamically typed languages.
-As discussed earlier, certain operations are difficult or impossible to check statically (before running the program).
-In order to keep the language safe (prevent unintended program behavior) these languages perform various runtime checks to make sure that the data structures of the program stay consistent.
+Such languages don't attempt static checks.
+In order to sustain safety (prevent unintended program behavior) these languages p, they instead perform various dynamic (run-time) checks to make sure that the data structures of the program stay consistent.
 Typical runtime checks include

 - division-by-zero checks
 - array bounds checking,